barimale/jigsaw-puzzle-solver/README.md

 # Overall description
-Tree-search-based and genetic-based algorithms having some science-article-based and custom improvements, with agnostic execution wrapper, provided together with geometric and binary vericators.
+Tree-search-based and genetic-based algorithms having some science-article-based and custom improvements, with agnostic execution wrapper, provided together with geometric and binary verificators.
 Suitable for solving tangrams as well as other games like listed below:
 ```
 The GENIUS Star